 - Resentment of your mother

 No doubt, plenty of people reading this will “feel” in some way that sugar is the reason (or an overly large part of the reason) for being overweight, or hyperactive, or unhealthy.
 I am often told: “But when I did this blah blah sugar blah blah, this happened and the world was right again.”

-I am here to present what can be known from an evidence-based point of view regarding sugar as a consumable food item and ingredient, so that you can make better, more enjoyable decisions for your personal “known.”
+I am here to present what can be known from an evidence-based point of view regarding sugar as a consumable food item and ingredient (up to know at least), so that you can make better, more enjoyable decisions for your personal “known.”
 And guess what?
 Education is empowerment.
 Nothing else.
 The decisions you make are at the mercy of what you know and can implement successfully.
 That’s my disclaimer before you read.